 - Improve flexibility

-- Are easy to perform just about anywhere
+- Are convenient and easy to perform just about anywhere

 How To Do A Basic, Bodyweight Squat

 The most basic of squats is the bodyweight squat, and like any other exercise, it must be performed with the correct technique.
-This ensures you will reap all of the benefits while avoiding unnecessary pain.
+This ensures you will reap all of the benefits while avoiding unnecessary pain or risking an injury.

 Bodyweight Squat